sindresorhus/sindresorhus.github.com/source/content/apps/velja.md

 #### How can I add a browser profile to the prompt?

 First, make sure you grant access to profiles in the settings and then enable them in the “Shown Browsers” setting.

+#### How can I open specific URLs in a Safari PWA (website added to the Dock)? {#safari-dock-app}

+Websites added to the Dock from Safari are just normal apps located in `~/Applications`.
+You could create a custom rule to match certain URLs and have them open in one of these web-wrapper apps.

 #### Can you support [Firefox Multi-Account Containers](https://github.com/mozilla/multi-account-containers)? {#firefox-containers}